 Now, Unified Communications solutions generally do require an investment from your organization — while free solutions do exist, they won’t always cut it for larger teams that require extra headroom.
 However, since UC&C solutions are generally cloud based, pricing follows a standard subscription model most of the time, enabling businesses to only pay for what they need.

 This, along with the combination of multiple services and features from one provider, can generally lead to cost savings for most businesses.
-For example, your Hosted PBX provider might also offer a UC solution, and can package the two together.
+For example, your Cloud PBX provider might also offer a UC solution, and can package the two together.
 Cloud hosted solutions also remove the need for in-house IT staff, reducing the overhead even further.

 3. Embrace Mobility